The Open Space Initiative

 I need more than one room or have more than six people.
 Can I reserve more than one room?

-No. We cannot accommodate groups larger than six people.
+No. We cannot accommodate groups larger than six people as conferences incur costs on campus.
 We have limited reservations to one room per person per day to ensure that the space is fairly distributed.

 I have a larger group that is interested in using a larger conference room, classroom, or the dining room/event space.
 How can I put in a request for this?

 We are not currently booking third-party events.
-Demand for internal events from University departments is currently too high for us to accommodate outside groups.
+Demand for internal events from University departments is usually too high for us to accommodate outside groups.
+If you believe your request is academic in nature please visit the Wharton Events page to request space.

 Can I use a landline?
 What about a fax machine?